Types of motorcycles

 In the market, there is a wide variety of types of motorcycles, each with unique characteristics and features.
-Models vary according to the specific needs of each user, such as standard, cruiser, touring, sports, off-road, dual-purpose, scooters, etc. Often, some hybrid types like sport touring are considered as an additional category.
+Models vary according to the specific needs of each user, such as standard, cruiser, touring, sports, off-road, dual-purpose, scooters, ' 'speedway' ', etc. Often, some hybrid types like sport touring are considered as an additional category.

 There is no universal system for classifying all types of motorcycles.
 However, some authors argue that there are generally six categories recognized by most motorcycle manufacturers and organizations, making clear distinctions between these six main types and other motorcycles.
-For example, scooters, mopeds, underbones, minibikes, pocket bikes, electric bikes such as surrons or talarias or even skark vargs, and three-wheeled motorcycles are often excluded from the main categories within these classifications, but other classification schemes may also include these types of motorcycles.
+For example, scooters, mopeds, underbones, minibikes, pocket bikes, electric bikes such as Surrons or Talaria or even Stark Vargs, and three-wheeled motorcycles are often excluded from the main categories within these classifications, but other classification schemes may also include these types of motorcycles.

 Nevertheless, there are strict classification systems enforced by competitive motorcycle sport sanctioning bodies, or legal definitions of a motorcycle established by certain legal jurisdictions for motorcycle registration, emissions, road traffic safety rules or motorcyclist licensing.
 There are also informal classifications or nicknames used by manufacturers, riders, and the motorcycling media.
 Some experts do not recognize sub-types, like naked bike, that "purport to be classified" outside the usual classes, because they fit within one of the main types and are recognizable only by cosmetic changes.

 Street motorcycles are motorcycles designed for being ridden on paved roads.
 They have smooth tires with tread patterns and engines generally in the 125 cc and over range.
 Typically, street motorcycles are capable of speeds up to 100 mph, and many of speeds in excess of 125 mph.
 Street motorcycles powered by electric motors are becoming more common, with firms like Harley-Davidson entering the market.